 “Peer reviewed scientific discourse is often viewed as a special form of communication, exempt from the qualities of narratives that humans inherently relate to.
 However, our findings support an alternative interpretation: scientists can engage readers and increase uptake by incorporating narrative attributes to their writing styles… By incorporating such attributes into their writing, scientists can more closely mirror the way we as humans experience and understand the world.”

 While this work represents just one study, and the study examined abstracts within just one area of science, it’s good food for thought.
-We’ll have to wait to see if related studies are conducted and if those results support what these authors reported.
-In the meantime, research scientists might consider tweaking their writing style to appeal to our inner appetite for more narrative explanations.
+We’ll have to wait to see if related studies are conducted and if those results support what these authors reported regarding scientific papers.
+In the meantime, research scientists might consider tweaking their writing style for scientific papers to appeal to our inner appetite for more narrative explanations.